 Dan Douglas, Ryan Schilter and Bobby Gregorich supplied two hits each for the Pointers, who came out swinging after digging themselves a couple of early holes in their first two games.

-Messenger shut down the top of the Wildcat order, denying the first five batters he faced before Clayton Truex (Jr., Kirkland, Wash.) poked a two-out single to right field.
-Linfield’s first base runner was left stranded, however, when Messenger got Jordan Harlow (Sr., Baker City, Ore.) to foul out to Gerber at first.
+Messenger shut down the top of the Wildcat order, denying the first five batters he faced before Clayton Truex (Sr., Kirkland, Wash.) poked a two-out single to right field.
+Linfield’s first base runner was left stranded, however, when Messenger got Jordan Harlow to foul out to Gerber at first.

 Both pitchers held the opposing offenses in check over the middle innings.
 After Messenger retired the side in the top of the third, Brandon matched the effort, getting a diving grab from Wilson in left, a strikeout and an easy groundout to first to sit down the Pointers’ 5-6-7 hitters.